kvvpa/reading-notes/programmingwithjs.md

 * Functions can be used as variable values.
 * Variables declared within a fucntion are local to the function and can't be accessed outside of it.
 They are deleted when the function is completed.

-## Javascript Arithemtic Operators Cheat Sheet
+## Arithemtic Operators Cheat Sheet

 * `+` - Addition
 * `-` - Subtraction